-As for cooperation and network building in reindeer husbandry, the Arctic Council EALLU Project has had very good progress, as a cornerstone project of WRH and the Centre in the Arctic Council.
-There has been good progress regarding regional information centers concerning initiated processes in new regions.
-The support to WRH has been focused on planning, implementing and reporting the 6WRHC, which was successfully implemented in Sweden in 2017.
+As for cooperation and network building in reindeer husbandry, the Arctic Council EALLU Project has had very good progress, as a cornerstone project of the Centre and WRH in the Arctic Council.
+There has been good progress regarding regional information centers concerning establishment of the centre in Yamal and initiated processes in new regions.
+The support to WRH has been focused on planning, implementing and reporting the WRH Council and Board Meetings, Arctic Council related work, and planning 7WRHC.